 The number of South Americans visiting New Zealand has also increased, with 21,000 arrivals in 2009.
 There are regular flights – eight per week in 2011 – between New Zealand and South America, with regional hubs in Buenos Aires and Santiago.

-From 2010 onwards New Zealand has had a less expansive strategy in relation to Latin America, reflecting its geo-political gaze shifting once again towards Asia and North America.
+Since 2010 New Zealand has had a less expansive strategy in relation to Latin America, as its geopolitical gaze shifted towards Asia and North America.
 Latin American countries were also focusing more explicitly on Asia, as the closing and downsizing of some diplomatic activities would seem to suggest.
 Nevertheless, genuine and substantial progress has been made to bring the respective economies and societies closer.
-Issues for the future include the deepening of free trade and cross investment, the geopolitical future of Antarctica, and shared environmental concerns over ocean resources and climate change.
+Issues for the future include the deepening of free trade and cross investment, the geopolitical future of Antarctica, and shared concerns over ocean resources and climate change.